aws-samples/serverless-patterns/sns-lambda-crossregion-crossaccount-encrypted-terraform/README.md

     ```

 1. During the prompts
-    #var.region
+    #var.kmsAlias
+    - Enter a KMS key alias name that you want:

+    #var.lambdaAccountId {enter the account ID where you want to create Lambda function}
+    - Enter a account ID:

+    #var.lambda_region {enter the region where you want to create your Lambda function}
+    - Enter a region: (example: us-east-2)

+    #var.snsAccountId {enter the account ID where you want to create SNS }
-    - Enter a value: {enter the region for deployment}
+    - Enter a account ID:

+    #var.sns_region {enter the region where you want to create your SNS}
-    #var.prefix {enter any name to associate with resources}
-    - Enter a value:
+    - Enter a region: (example: us-west-2)
 ## Testing

-1. You can start the execution of the Step Function using the following CLI command
-    ```
-    aws stepfunctions start-execution --state-machine-arn STATE_MACHINE_ARN --input "{ \"payload\": \"testing\"}"
-    ```
+1. Login in to SNS account and publish a message.

-1. You will find the STATE_MACHINE_ARN in the outputs of the SAM template.
+1. Now login in to the account where Lambda function is deployed and check the CloudWatch logs of the function.

 ## Cleanup
+ de
 1. Change directory to the pattern directory:
     ```
     cd serverless-patterns/step-function-lambda-function-crossaccount-terraform